PURPOSE / SCOPE:

 This Official Withdrawal Form is available from the Office of Student Services or Registrar.
 This Form must be completed with proper signatures obtained and returned to the Office of Student Services.
 For completeness a copy is given to the Registrar’s Office for placement in the student permanent file.
 If a student does not follow the withdrawal procedure, their charges will not be prorated based on the process and schedule below.

-In the event of a student withdrawal, ICOM’s Department of Finance will determine the amount (if any) of refunded tuition and fees.
-ICOM’s Office of Financial Aid will then determine the amount of aid the student has earned for the semester from all sources and make adjustments as required.
+amount of aid the student has earned for the semester from all sources and make adjustments as

 Withdrawal Tuition eligible to be refunded for the term is based on the following schedule: